-A couple of years ago I had to undergo physical therapy for a partial tear in my shoulder.
+A couple of years ago, I underwent physical therapy for a partial tear in my shoulder.
 I’m still not quite sure what caused the injury.
 Whether it was related to sitting behind my computer for so many hours, working in the yard, or trying to prove that I could still do a cartwheel at the tender age of 37, I still don’t know.

 Prior to the injury, I had never used a foam roller.
-But after being encouraged by my orthopedic doctor, I learned that several stretches could help improve my range of motion (the degree to which joints can move).
-I was surprised by how much it helped, and I still incorporate a few of those stretches today as part of my self-care strategy.
+But after being encouraged by my orthopedic doctor, I learned that several stretches could help improve my range of motion (the degree to which joints move), and I was surprised by how much it helped.

 But a word of caution: don’t just whip out your foam roller and waller around on the floor with it.
 Learn some proper techniques first.
-Likewise, it’s also important to fully understand the source of your pain; and that may require a medical evaluation.
+Likewise, it’s also important to fully understand the source of your pain, which may require a medical evaluation.
 In some cases, foam rolling could do more damage to injured areas.

-Clearly, there’s still some work to do to better understand the reasons behind its effectiveness, but foam rolling does appear to provide health benefits for some.
-As you begin to explore foam rolling, be sure to learn the proper techniques and listen to your body, making adjustments as needed.
+Even so, foam rolling does appear to provide health benefits for some.
+But before you begin using it, be sure to learn the proper techniques and listen to your body, making adjustments as needed.